IFiTechnology/Kingdom_animalia_classification/README.md

 * create code that classifies animals in their respective familes.

-since animal can br classified based on the four conditions given which are:
+since animal can be classified based on the four conditions given which are:
 1. With back bone
 2. With out back bone
 3. Warm blooded